Balikpapan: Etymology and nicknames

-The city has had several nicknames throughout its history such as the Oil City, City of Believers (Kota Beriman), which uniquely "BERIMAN" word is acronym from: BERsih (clean), Indah (magnificent), dan nyaMAN (comfortable).
+The city has had several nicknames throughout its history such as the Oil City, City of Believers (Kota Beriman, which is an acronym of: BERsih (clean), Indah (magnificent), dan nyaMAN (comfortable)).

 History

 Before the oil boom of the early 1900s, Balikpapan was an isolated Bugis fishing village.
 Balikpapan's toponym (balik = "behind" and papan = "plank") is from a folk story in which a local king threw his newborn daughter into the sea to protect her from his enemies.
 The baby was tied beneath some planks that were discovered by a fisherman.
 An alternative story is that, at the time of the Kutai sultanate, Sultan Muhammad Idris sent 1000 planks to aid the Paser Kingdom to build a new palace.
 The planks were shipped from Kutai to Paser along the Borneo shoreline by roping all the planks together.
 10 out of the 1000 planks that were originally shipped resurfaced in a place currently called Balikpapan.